nehasree2507-hash/SysNova_OSSP/2520030174_Practical/Practical-01/README.md

-# Report on Linux Hardware Resources and Operating System Services
+# Linux System Resources and OS Services

-This report explains how the Linux operating system manages and abstracts hardware resources such as the CPU, memory, storage, and I/O devices using basic Linux commands.

-## Commands Used

-### `uname -a`
+Linux handles the computer's hardware resources and provides services that allow users and programs to work with them easily.
+The following commands help us view information about the system.

+**uname -a**

-- Displays information about the Linux operating system and kernel.
+- Prints details about the operating system and Linux kernel.
-- It also shows details about the system architecture.
+- Includes information about the machine architecture.

-### `lscpu`
+**lscpu**

+- Provides information about the processor.
+- Shows details such as CPU model, cores, threads, and architecture.

+**lsblk**

-- Displays CPU-related information, including the processor model, number of cores, and threads.
+- Displays available block devices, including disks and partitions.
-- It helps us understand the system’s processor configuration.

-### `lsblk`
-- Lists all storage devices and their partitions.
+- Helps identify storage devices and their mount points.
-- It also shows where disks and partitions are mounted.

-### `ps`
+**ps**

-- Displays the processes that are currently running in the system.
+- Lists processes that are active at the time the command is run.
-- It also shows the Process ID (PID) of each process.
+- Displays the process ID assigned to each process.

-### `top`
+**top**

+- Monitors running processes dynamically.
-- Shows CPU and memory usage in real time.
+- Shows current CPU and memory usage across the system.
-- It helps identify which processes are using the most system resources.

-## CPU
-The operating system manages the CPU by allocating CPU time to different processes.
-This allows multiple programs to run smoothly at the same time.
+### Processor Management

+Linux shares processor time among running processes through scheduling.
+This ensures that multiple applications can receive CPU time and continue running without one program taking complete control of the processor.

-## Memory
+### Memory Management
-The operating system provides memory to programs when they are running and releases it once they finish.
-It also protects the memory of one program from being accessed by another.

-## Storage
-The operating system manages storage through files and folders.
-Users can access their data without needing to know where it is physically stored on the disk.

-## I/O Devices
-The operating system communicates with devices such as the keyboard, mouse, monitor, and printer through device drivers.
-This makes these devices easier for users and programs to use.
+The operating system assigns RAM to applications as they execute.
+It keeps each process in its own protected memory area, which improves system stability and prevents unwanted access between programs.

+### Disk Management

+Linux organizes disk data through a file system.
+Files and directories provide a simple way to store and access information, while the operating system handles the underlying physical storage details.

+### Device Management

+Hardware such as keyboards, displays, printers, and mice is controlled through device drivers.
+These drivers allow the operating system and applications to communicate with hardware in a standard way.

-## Conclusion
+### Conclusion

-From these commands, I understood that the operating system acts as a bridge between the user and the hardware.
-It manages the CPU, memory, storage, and I/O devices to ensure that programs run efficiently.
+The Linux operating system works as an interface between software and computer hardware.
+It manages processing, memory, storage, and connected devices so that applications can run properly and users can access system resources easily.